jamesbriggs/pico-build/README.md

 - no additional RAM or disk space required
 - can be distributed widely to clusters or end-users
 - requires no licensing or support (if you do need commercial support, see the FAQ below)
+- portable - runs on all commonly-used operating systems
 - less is more!

 ## Operations Teams